The editors at Solutions Review outline the key goals of Business Process Management.

 Why use BPMS?

-At this day and age, everything involves technology.
-But there are more factors when it comes to using a software.
+In this day and age, everything involves technology.
+But there are more factors when it comes to using BPM software.

 - Software has become cheaper.
 This makes it more affordable even for small business owners.
 Anyone can buy it without the help of the IT department.